Malaysia ex-PM Muhyiddin charged with corruption, laundering

 KUALA LUMPUR, Malaysia (AP) — Former Prime Minister Muhyiddin Yassin was charged Friday with corruption and money laundering, making him Malaysia's second ex-leader to be indicted after leaving office.

 Muhyiddin, 75, pleaded innocent to four charges of abusing his power to obtain 232.5 million ringgit ($51.4 million) bribes for his party and two charges of money laundering involving 195 million ringgit ($43 million).
-He has been released on bail.
+His party said he is expected to face an additional charge on Monday.

+Muhyiddin vowed to clear his name, slamming the charges as an “evil slander" to embarrass him and crush his Islamic-dominated opposition ahead of state elections.
+He denied abusing his power to award contracts to selected ethnic Malay contractors in return for bribes, and to approve an appeal by a business tycoon on the cancellation of his tax exemption.

+“It is an organized political persecution,” Muhyiddin told a news conference after he was released on bail.
+“I accept this charge against me with patience. ...
+I choose to stand upright on the principles that I hold.
+This is the price that I have to pay."

 Two senior members from Muhyiddin's Bersatu party were recently charged with graft.
 The anti-graft agency has also frozen Bersatu's party accounts.